VSainteuf/izitorch/README.md

 The trainRack allows one to produce a customizable training script in only two steps: provide a dataset, and a model configuration.

-The Rack class then takes care of the common mecanisms of training (forward pass, back-propagation, model testing, checkpoints etc ...).
+The Rack class then takes care of the common mechanisms of training (forward pass, back-propagation, model testing, checkpoints etc ...).

 The basic structure of a script using the trainRack should thus be: